Auburngrads/SMRD/README.md

 very active development.
 If you encounter any problems or unexpected behaviours, please create a
 <a target="" href="https://github.com/Auburngrads/SMRD/issues">**new
-issue**</a> and include a reporducible example.
+issue**</a> and include a reproducible example.

 ## Getting started

 Once installed, the easiest way get started using `SMRD` is by checking out the echapters.
-These are documents that present example code and results that correspond to what is shown in the each chapter of the 1st edition of the SMRD text.
+These are vignettes presenting example code and results corresponding to what is shown in the each chapter of the 1st edition of the SMRD text.

 ``` r